cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

            |    +----------------+   |
            +--->| Aggregator N-1 |---+
                 +----------------+

-      Input shares           Aggregate shares
 ~~~
-{: #overall-flow title="Overall data flow of a (V)DAF"}
+{: #overall-flow title="Overall data flow of a (V)DAF."}

-In a DAF- or VDAF-based private measurement system, we distinguish three types
+In a DAF- or VDAF-based private measurement system, we distinguish between
-of actors: Clients, Aggregators, and Collectors.
-The overall flow of the
+three types of actors: Clients, Aggregators, and the Collector.
+The overall
-measurement process is as follows:
+flow of the measurement process is as follows:

 * To submit an individual measurement, the Client shards the measurement into
   "input shares" and sends one input share to each Aggregator.
 We sometimes
   refer to this sequence of input shares collectively as the Client's "report".

-* The Aggregators refine their input shares into "output shares".
+* The Aggregators refine their input shares into "output shares":

     * Output shares are in one-to-one correspondence with the input shares.

     * Just as each Aggregator receives one input share of each measurement, if
       this process succeeds, then each aggregator holds one output share.

     * In VDAFs, Aggregators will need to exchange information among themselves
       as part of the validation process.

 * As each Aggregator recovers output shares, it accumulates them into an
-  "aggregate share" for the batch, i.e., its
+  "aggregate share" for the batch of measurements.
-  share of the desired aggregate result.

 * The Aggregators submit their aggregate shares to the Collector, who combines
   them to obtain the aggregate result over the batch.

 Aggregators are a new class of actor relative to traditional measurement systems
 where Clients submit measurements to a single server.
 They are critical for
 both the privacy properties of the system and, in the case of VDAFs, the
-correctness of the measurements obtained.
+validity of the measurements obtained.
 The privacy properties of the system
-are assured by non-collusion among Aggregators, and Aggregators are the entities
+are assured by non-collusion among Aggregators, and Aggregators are the
-that perform validation of Client measurements.
-Thus Clients trust Aggregators
+entities that perform validation of Client measurements.
+Thus Clients trust
-not to collude (typically it is required that at least one Aggregator is
+Aggregators not to collude (typically it is required that at least one
-honest; see {{num-aggregators}}), and Collectors trust Aggregators to correctly
+Aggregator is honest; see {{num-aggregators}}), and Collectors trust
-run the protocol.
+Aggregators to correctly run the protocol.

 Within the bounds of the non-collusion requirements of a given (V)DAF instance,
 it is possible for the same entity to play more than one role.
 For example, the